-Adobe LR/PS– $10 a month, two essential photo editing tools to process RAW food shots and get them looking dapper for the site.
+Adobe LR/PS costs $10 a month.
+These are two essential photo editing tools to process RAW food shots and get them looking dapper for the site.

 This varies year by year.
-I recently spent around $450 for a lovely new F1.4 16mm camera lens (I shoot on a Sony A6000 right now) to improve the image output on the site.
-Hopefully you saw these improvements in 2018.
+In 2019 I upgraded to the Sony A7III, I subsequently bolstered that with a G Master 22MM F1.4 lens.
+These are eye watering pieces of kit.
 A lot of the time I compete against semi-pros when it comes to the photography side of the site, so I try to keep improving where possible.

 I mainly use Lyft to get around.
 Fun me fact: I never learned to drive my whole life.
 I happily take the bus when I can, but that’s often impractical.
 I also hassle everyone I know for a free ride when I can!
 I try to minimize my travel best I can too.

-I feel like I am sending myself to sleep writing this section: website backup software, business licensing both state and city, office supplies like paper and ink to send contracts to folks.
+I feel like I am sending myself to sleep writing this section: backup software, business licensing both state and city, office supplies, contract services.
 And on and on, yep it all adds up.

 Lastly, but not leastly – I plow an inordinate amount of hours into the site.
 Most weeks this is easily 20 hours if not much more.
 This site is also not my full time job, so I’ll let you calculate how that all works.
 Lots of early mornings and late nights.

-While you’re watching Game Of Thrones, I’m sat in Adobe Lightroom in a dark office poring over 100s of shots from an event to see what’s going to work best on the site.
+While you’re watching baby yoda, I’m sat in Adobe Lightroom in a dark office poring over 100s of shots from an event to see what’s going to work best on the site.
 While you’re posting IG pictures of enjoying a Summer BBQ or concert, I’m still indoors, prattling away at the keyboard.
 I rarely see the sun.
 Or my family members.

 Sure, I do really enjoy all of this.
 I get to eat a lot of food, attend events gratis, meet some awesome people and tell their stories; but who doesn’t want to get paid for their time, energy and effort?